BDC Hamburger Icon

 How to manage IIS application pools with PowerShell

-If you’ve never used PowerShell to manage your IIS servers, your first inclination might be to look for a –ComputerName on most of the cmdlets.
-Unfortunately, this is not the case.
+If you’ve never used PowerShell to manage your IIS servers, your first inclination might be to look for a –ComputerName parameter on most of the cmdlets.
+Unfortunately, this option doesn’t exist for IIS cmdlets.
 To manage IIS servers remotely, you must use PowerShell remoting with the Invoke-Command cmdlet.

 Import-Module WebAdministration

-The WebAdministration module imports all ISS cmdlets and creates the IIS drive.
-That’s where most (or all) of the app pool configuration happens.
-It’s similar to how syncing folders with PowerShell organizes your files in a streamlined way.
+The WebAdministration module imports all IIS-related cmdlets and creates the IIS drive, where most (or all) app pool configuration happens.
+This setup simplifies managing application pools, much like syncing folders with PowerShell organizes files efficiently.

 Did You Know?Did you know